Providing a Confidential Response for Law Enforcement Personnel and Reality-Based Training Solutions That Can Change and Save Lives ©

-The facts are in, and the costs are high!
-Law Enforcement Personnel face many types of danger in their chosen career.
+Law Enforcement Personnel face many types of danger in their chosen profession.
 According to the National Law Enforcement Officers’ Memorial Fund in Washington, D.C., on average, somewhere in America, a Law Enforcement Officer is killed in the line-of-duty every 54 hours.
 Officers often pay another price that doesn’t make the headlines or the evening news, yet one that still destroys lives.
-Stress among officers often affects relationships… ending in divorce, at an annual rate of nearly seven times that of the general population.
-It can generate problems with alcohol and domestic violence.
-Stress also lead to disruption of normal sleeping patterns, poor eating habits and nutrition, paranoia, fear, anger and depression.
-In addition to the day-to-day stresses, officers are exposed to trauma and critical incidents causing PTSD.
-And according to research, every 22 hours, somewhere in America a Law Enforcement Officer commits suicide.
-This act is preventable, but intervention is absent, and the officer is successful, a wave of grief, anger, disbelief and a reduction in morale affects the co-workers.
+Stress among Law Enforcement Personnel often affects relationships leading to domestic violence and marriages ending in divorce, at an annual rate of nearly seven times that of the general population.
+Stress can generate problems with alcohol and prescription drug abuse.
+Stress also leads to disruption of normal sleeping patterns, poor eating habits and nutrition, paranoia, fear, anger and depression.
+In addition to the day-to-day stresses, many are exposed to trauma and critical incidents causing Post Traumatic Stress Disorder.
+Recent research concludes that 65% of law enforcement personnel show sign and symptoms of PTSD.
+And this can lead to officer suicide at a rate of one every other day.
+This act is preventable, but intervention is not always available and if the officer is successful, a wave of grief, anger, disbelief and a reduction in morale affects the co-workers.

 Lt.
 Joseph Caroll, NYPD